xdmushui/partner-center-sdk/develop/partner-center-authentication.md

 ### Control Panel Provider Authentication

-Control panel vendors will need to have each partner they support perform the [partner consent](#partner-consent) process.
-Once that is completed the refresh token obtained through that process can be used to access the Partner Center API and SDK.
+Control panel vendors need to have each partner they support perform the [partner consent](#partner-consent) process.
+Once that is completed the refresh token obtained through that process is used to access the Partner Center REST API and .NET API.

 #### Samples

-To help control panel vendors understand how to perform each operation required in this process the following samples have been developed.
-Please note that these are samples, so it is important when you implement the appropriate solution in your environment you develop a solution that is complaint with your coding standards and security policies.
+To help control panel vendors understand how to perform each required operation, we have developed the following samples.
+Please note that these are samples only.
+When you implement the appropriate solution in your environment, it is important that you develop a solution that is complaint with your coding standards and security policies.

 # [.NET](#tab/dotnet-cpv-auth)